exploratory-io/book/tutorials/quick-start.md

 This means, others can import the downloaded EDF file into their Exploratory and will see not only the chart but also all the data wrangling steps to produce the chart data.

-## Create Note
+## Create Note with Simple Markdown Editor

-Finally, you can create your analysis report by creating Note.
+Once you find insights from your data analysis, you want to communicate it with others by authoring, publishing, and sharing Notes.
+In this section, let's quickly take a look at how you can do such in Exploratory.

 Click 'Plus' button next to 'Note'.